mjwhite8119/FRCTraining/Tools/ide.md

 - Finally, click the button to open the project in VSCode.

 ## Connecting the Robot to your WiFi
-Under the `include` directory of the project you will find a file called <i>connectWiFi</i>.h.
-Open this file and locate the following lines:
+Follow these steps to connect the robot to your home WiFi:

+1. Create a file under the `include` directory called `wifiConfig.h`.
+2. Paste the following two lines into the file.

-`// inline const char* ssid = "SSID";`
+        inline const char* ssid = "SSID";

-`// inline const char* password = "PASSWORD";`
+        inline const char* password = "PASSWORD";

-Uncomment these lines and add your WiFi SSID and password.
-When you start the robot your WiFi router will assign it an IP address which will be displayed on the OLED display.
-You will need this address to open the web page used as the controller.
+3. Add your WiFi SSID and password in place of SSID and PASSWORD.

 ## Compile and Upload Code to the ESP32
 Connect a UBS cable from your computer to the ESP32.
 Click the upload `->` link in the status bar at the bottom of VSCode to compile and upload.
 If the upload fails to start you may have to press the <i>BOOT</i> button on the ESP32 microcontroller until the upload starts.

+After the upload completes your WiFi router will assign the robot an IP address which will be displayed on the OLED display.
+You will need this address to open the web page used as the controller.

 ![Task Bar](../images/FRCRobot/FRCRobot.009.jpeg)